 E. Undertaking such additional duties as requested by the Township Commissioners.

-The Environmental Advisory Committee meets on the fourth Wednesday of every month at 7:00 pm in the first floor Conference Room at the Township Building, located at 214 Sykes Lane.
+The EAC meets on the fourth Wednesday of every month at 7:00 pm in the first floor Conference Room at the Township Building, located at 214 Sykes Lane.
 Meetings are open to the public.
-During the pandemic, meetings will be held by Zoom.
+During the pandemic, however, meetings will be held by Zoom.
 The login information is here: https://us02web.zoom.us/j/89184689302.
 The meeting ID is

 Meeting ID: 891 8468 9302.
 For those calling in, dial 929 205 6099 and enter the meeting ID.

-There are seven members who serve on the EAC.
-They are appointed by the Board of Commissioners for three-year terms and serve without compensation.
+The EAC has seven members who are appointed by the Board of Commissioners for three-year terms and serve without compensation.
 If you are interested in joining the EAC as a full or ad-hoc member, please contact the EAC Chair or your NPT Commissioner.

 |Environmental Advisory Council Members||Terms Expiring|